trong-nguyen/udacity-server-configurations/README.md

 #host    replication     postgres        127.0.0.1/32            md5
 #host    replication     postgres        ::1/128                 md5
 ```
-Notice the `METHOD` section where can see options such as peer and md5.
-Which basically means peer only allow connection from Unix socket (loggedin user, for only Linux users with corresponding (the same) PostgreSQL username, i.e. if a Linix user account joe, that user can only connect to a database accessible to a PostgreSQL username joe.
+Notice the `METHOD` section where we can see options such as peer and md5.
+Where peer only allows connection from Unix socket (loggedin user, for only Linux users with corresponding (the same) PostgreSQL username, i.e. if a Linix user account joe, that user can only connect to a database accessible to a PostgreSQL username joe.
 Note that Linux username # PostgresSQL username.
 In peer auth, PostgreSQL only allows connect from username with the same Linux username.

 > By default, PostgreSQL handles authentication by associating Linux user accounts with PostgreSQL accounts.
 This is called "peer" authentication.